carlssonnp/Optimizing-Email-Marketing/README.md

 2. Overall link-clicked rate: 2.1%.
 Only 1 out of 50 emails result in a link clicked

 3. Link-clicked rate for opened emails: 20.5%.
-However, for every 5 emails opened, one lick is clicked.
+However, for every 5 emails opened, one link is clicked.

 ## In-depth Data Analysis